PULSE Operational Modal Analysis (OMA)

 - Estimation of modal parameters to be used for finite element (FE) model correlation and model updating, or for design verification, benchmarking, troubleshooting and quality control

 This operational modal analysis (OMA) software contains powerful algorithms for accurate modal identification and is yet very easy to use with its task-oriented user interface, intuitive workflow and high degree of automation, including automatic mode estimation.
-The software is available in Light, Standard and Pro versions.
+The software is available in Basic, Standard and Pro versions.

 - Determining the modal parameters (natural frequencies, damping ratios and mode shapes) of structures in operation